 They presented a panel together at the From Trauma to Protection: the Twentieth Century as the Children’s Century conference, held at the University of Warwick on 20 April 2018.
 The conference was in association with Sciences Po University in Paris and the Centre for the History of Medicine at the University of Warwick.

 #CHITCHAT? members are also involved in Cornerstone – an interdisciplinary research group that brings together staff from across the University of Plymouth working in the field of Heritage (or how we live with the past today).

 Celebrating the strength of ‘ordinary’ women on International Women’s Day

-Bodmin Jail in association with University of Plymouth Time-Lock Productions present Pirates, Police and Pasties.
-Time-Lock is part of the University's iSPER #CHITCHAT Research Initiative.
+Bodmin Jail in association with University of Plymouth Time-Lock Productions presented Pirates, Police and Pasties.
+Time-Lock is part of the University's iSPER #CHITCHAT?
+Research Initiative.

 Conference: Union and Disunion in the Nineteenth Century, 22–23 June 2017

 #CHITCHAT? is supporting the University of Plymouth Nineteenth Century Studies conference on the 22–23 June at the main campus of the University.

 The #CHITCHAT team will be delivering a panel session on Plymouth: A Case Study of Unity and Disunity, which will include a specific focus on Union Street.

 Further information about the event can be found on the PUNCS website.

 Plymouth Past: Sustainable Future